KevinGreene/drools-optaplanner-talk/sections/rule_anatomy.md

 Lots of other features like:

-* Declaring types in drools
+* Declaring types in Drools
 * Extending types with traits
 * Cron-like timers